-Game-like training is typically referring to players making moves at full-speed or making movements they would use in a game.
-Game-like should mean unpredictable.
+In basketball trainer circles, game-like training has been completely misconstrued as referring to players making moves at full-speed or making movements they would use in a game.
+Game-like should mean unpredictable, with the same affordances that exist within an actual game.
 Unpredictable is the condition under which a game is played.
 Technique is not applied in isolation in a game.
-They are applied in combination with a decision prior to the technique.
-In fact, a physical application of a technique is preceded by a perception followed by a decision.

-For example, an offensive player must make a decision based on what a defender does.
-They must then come up with an appropriate solution to attack or counter that defender.
+For example, an offensive player must always perceive what a defender does before any type of action.
+They must come up with an appropriate solution such as whether to attack, counter or pass the ball.
 Since there is more than one defender, and there are also other offensive players on the court too, this process is more complex than how we most often train it.
 It is one thing for players to be taught a move and the situation in which to use it, but then recognizing the situation where it has to be applied, and doing that in an unpredictable environment is a different story.

-Doing drills with cones is effective for building comfort and confidence.
-A player can feel and see themselves getting faster and more efficient.
-The reality is using cones is guidance that hinders transfer of the technique to a game.
+Doing drills with cones is very common within the basketball training space.
+The reality is that using cones is a guidance that hinders transfer of the technique to a game.
 It is guidance because a player relies on the visual stimuli of the cones on these drills in order to improve their technique.
-In a game there are no cones so a player has completely different visual stimuli to cue their perceptions, decisions and technique application.
+In a game there are no cones so a player has completely different visual stimuli to that of real defenders.

 Tradition in Skill Development

 Traditionally within basketball skills training, a technique is taught and demonstrated and then worked on through continuous repetitions of that technique.
-They are using blocked practice.
-Evidence based research suggests this type of practice leads to minimal transfer.
+This is constant, blocked practice.
+Evidence-based research suggests this type of practice leads to minimal transfer.
 This is why the popular basketball training phase “get your reps” is flawed.
 Getting reps where everything is the same doesn’t increase retention and transfer.

 If you are going to get reps, random practice is the optimal form of practice.
-The goal is to do repetitions without repetition.
-This can be accomplished using concepts such as “bursts” or mixing.
+The goal is repetition without repetition (Bernstein, 1967).
+This can be accomplished playing against real demesne and using concepts such as “bursts” or mixing.
 A player does multiple repetitions, but each repetition is different.
-In the Bursts Closeouts example below a constraint is placed on the guided defender that shapes how they can defend the offensive player.
-This creates a more game-like training because the technique is applied after a perception and decision.
-This forces a player to think on each repetition.
-When the offensive player perceives the defensive cue, they then make a decision as to what technique to apply.
+In the Bursts Closeouts example below, constraints are placed on the defender that shapes how they can defend the offensive player.
+This means every single rep is different.

 💡 Players stay for 40 seconds.
 Defensive players work in shifts to give multiple reads on the close-out.